clusterlink-net/clusterlink/README.md

 ### How to setup and run ClusterLink

-ClusterLink can be set up and run on different environments: local environment (Kind), Bare-metal environment, or cloud environment.For more details, refer to the [Installation Guide for ClusterLink](docs/Installation.md).
+ClusterLink can be set up and run on different environments: local environment (Kind), Bare-metal environment, or cloud environment.
+For more details, refer to the [Installation Guide for ClusterLink](docs/Installation.md).

 #### Run ClusterLink in local environment (Kind)